MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/view-voice-of-customer-survey-dashboards-reports.md

 manager: "brycho"
 ---
 # View survey dashboards and reports
 The survey dashboard gives you an overall view of your survey’s progress at a glance.
-For more information about specific metrics, you can run the following Voice of the Customer for Microsoft Dynamics 365 reports:
+For more information about specific metrics, you can run the following reports:

 -   Net Promoter Score